Structure and regularity for subsets of groups with finite VC-dimension: Structure and regularity: the profinite case

-The previous result is almost identical to Theorem \ref{thm:CPT1} on stable subsets of arbitrary finite groups, except for the need for the error set $Z$.
-As in \cite[Corollary 3.5]{CPT}, we can use this result to deduce a very strong \emph{graph regularity} statement for the Cayley graphs determined by NIP subsets of finite groups of uniformly bounded exponent.
-Since we work with possibly nonabelian groups, it is more natural to consider bipartite graphs.
+The statement of the previous result is almost identical to our result from \cite{CPT} on \emph{stable} arithmetic regularity in arbitrary finite groups (Theorem \ref{thm:CPT1} above), except for the presence of the error set $Z$.
+As in \cite[Corollary 3.5]{CPT}, we can use this result to deduce a very strong \emph{graph regularity} statement for bipartite graphs defined by NIP subsets of finite groups of uniformly bounded exponent.